I discuss in this post the allusions in my picture and show the stages of creating it!

 The allusions in the montage picture come out of my reading.
 This is rather a baroque image with ideas about gentleman scholars in the seventeenth and eighteenth centuries.
 You meet coffee, coffee houses, wine and fruit in diary entries, fruit as a common dessert or in the garden.
 There is a deliberate richness and luxuriance here.
 But the spade and chart and finger show the antiquarian scholarship.
 As does the tiny building in the lemon at the bottom, which is the Old Bodleian Library, Oxford!

 I had to remove the scraps on the lemon when glueing, and replace them by eye at the end.
-The jewel on the peach is a tiny roundel from the Battersea shield.
+The jewel on the peach in the main component is a tiny roundel from the Battersea shield.

 All in all, this montage makes me think of a bright baroque world of rich landscape, and also of learning.
 I hope that the picture suggests an atmospheric little world, which is bigger than the sum of its parts.